The 2 Syntactic Categories of Adjectives

 Predicative Adjectives

-Predicative Adjectives, on the other hand, always appear after the noun or pronoun they describe, connected by a linking verb.
+Predicative adjectives always appear after the noun or pronoun they describe, connected by a linking verb.

 "Kyle is tall."